tolstoyevsky/pieman/README.md

 ##### Usage

-Simply run `docker-pieman.sh` to create an image based on Raspbian Stretch for Raspberry Pi 3.
+Simply run `docker-pieman.sh` to create an image based on Raspbian Buster for Raspberry Pi 3.

 ```
 $ chmod +x docker-pieman.sh